|

 Drinking and driving is a serious offense in Turkey, with a legal BAC (Blood Alcohol Content) of only 0.05%.

-This means that even a single drink can put drivers over the limit, and can put them at risk of fines or jail time.
+This means that even a single drink can put you over the limit, and can put you at risk of fines or jail time.

-It’s especially important for tourists to know this limit, as it’s much stricter than in other countries – even if there is nobody else in the car, any level of alcohol in your system may be considered illegal.
+It’s especially important for tourists to know this limit since it could be much stricter than in your home country – even if there is nobody else in the car, any level of alcohol in your system may be considered illegal.

 If you do find yourself in some trouble, my friend Pelin works specifically with foreigners.
 You can email her here.
 Make sure you tell her Kimberly sent you!